aogz/langlab/README.md

 ### Usage

-1. Open any webpage with text content.
+1. Open any webpage with text content in the language you selected to learn.
-2. Click on a paragraph or block of text.
+2. Click on a paragraph or block of text (Or just click on "Start learning" to activate auto mode).
-3. Click on individual words to highlight them for **translation**.
+3. Click on individual words or select multiple to highlight them for **translation**.
 4. To ask a **question** or get a **grammar explanation**, select a sentence or paragraph, and choose the desired action from the sidebar.
 5. See the translations, answers, and explanations appear instantly in the sidebar!